Lecrapouille/PlantUMLStatecharts/README.md

 - The first row holds events.
 - For each event (therefore for each column) each matrix cell holds the destination state.
-The third column has no event, and the consequence is that the state is immediately switched.
+The third column has no event, and the consequence is that the state is immediately transited.

 Our implementation is the following:
 - A private fixed-size array holds states and their entry/exit actions (pointers